cosmosmrg/filepro_a1/README.md

   **example** <br/>
   ./backup.sh ~/my_work <br/>
   **what it is?** <br/>
-  this script will do the create folder <br/>
+  this script will create folder <br/>
   name with your_folder_name_YYYY-MM-DD_HH:MM:S<br/>
   where the timestamp is the time that your run this script to backup<br/>
   to the path /subm/u12345/backups/ where u12345 is my student id which is u5681091<br/>